Benefits you can claim if you are not working or are on a low income

 Housing Benefit

 You cannot make a new claim for Housing Benefit unless you are over State Pension age or live in certain types of supported or temporary accommodation.
-If you already have an existing claim for Housing Benefit you can continue to get it unless you have a change of circumstances such as moving to a new local authority area, or you stop being entitled to Tax Credits or other means-tested benefits and need to make a new claim for Universal Credit.
+If you already have an existing claim for Housing Benefit you can continue to get it unless you have a change of circumstances such as moving to a new local authority area, or you stop being entitled to a legacy benefit and need to make a new claim for Universal Credit.
 If you try to make a new claim for Housing Benefit you will be told to claim Universal Credit.

 The housing element of Universal Credit